exsitu-projects/WildOS/ReadMe.md

 WildOS consists of multiple processes: a server and a set of clients.
 The order in which they are run (and stopped and restarted) should not matter.
 For example, you can stop the server, restart it, and the clients will automatically reconnect to it.
 However, if things go really wrong, it's better to kill everything, start the server, and then the clients.

 ### Running the server ###
 You run the WildOS server on the main computer.
-The server is a node-webkit application, however it is not packaged as a standalone application so you need to run it from the command line.
-Node-webkit is slightly different on Mac OS X and Linux so the command to run it is a bit different:

-* On Mac OS X, we assume that node-webkit is in `/Applications`.
-If not, edit the `tools/nw` so that `NWAPP` points to it.
-* On Linux, node-webkit is expected to be in the PATH (typically in `/usr/local/bin`).

-Also, remember that the name of the platform must be set in the `WALL` environment variable.
+Also, remember that the name of the platform must be set in the `WALL` environment variable for `walldo` to work.
 In order to test on a single machine, you can set `WALL` to `local` and run the server and clients on the same machine.

-To run the server on Mac OS X:

-	% cd WildOS/server
-	% ../tools/nw

-To run the server on Linux:
+To run the server (assuming the `tools/` directory is in the PATH):

-	% cd WildOS/server
-	% nw .
+	% wildos

 This should open a window with lots of traces, and another window depicting the wall display with the buttons `Restart` and `Shutdown` at the top.
 The `Applications` menu lists the available applications.
 In order to quickly test if the server works, even without any clients running, you can select the `Browser` application.
 A text entry field should appear in the main window and if you enter a URL, it will show up in the miniature wall, as shown on the screen dump below.
 Note that the tiles are pink and semi-transparent to show that there is no client running.